LayeredStudio/quick-login/readme.md

 ## WordPress.org

-Head over to [plugin's page on WordPress.org](https://wordpress.org/plugins/quick-login/) for more info, reviews and support
+Head over to [plugin's page on WordPress.org](https://wordpress.org/plugins/quick-login/) for more info, reviews and support.